flaviostutz/monolint/CONTRIBUTING.md

 - Install npm and "make" on your machine
 - Git clone this repo
-- Type `make run` to see a first run
+- Type `make run` to see a first run with success and errors examples
 - Use preferrebly VSCode with ESLint plugin installed so linting with auto fix will be available

 ## Pipeline and Publishing to NPM